rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 NOTE:</a> After editing Selenium Java test scripts, the Java project must be exported to a "Runnable JAR file" so that it can be launched by NeoLoad.

-To define a launch configuration that contains the test class to execute, create a TestSuite class with these imports:
+To define a launch configuration that contains the test class to execute:

    ```
 import org.junit.runner.JUnitCore;